 We can see that our stack has been successfully deleted.
 Let us check if it has deleted our buckets or not.

-Ohh!
-Our buckets have not yet been deleted.
+Ohh! our buckets are not yet deleted.
 Why so?
 Once the stack is deleted, shouldn’t it also delete all resources belonging to that stack?

-We can change this behavior if we are sure that we do not want those buckets for later use.
+If we are sure that we do not want those buckets for later use, we can change this behavior.
 Let us go through the below code.

 export class AwsS3Stack extends Stack {